 Fee for those activities and laboratory experiences that are at least partially sponsored by an academic discipline or department and that are, in the judgment of the president of a particular campus, with the approval of the trustees, integrally related to its formal instructional offerings.

 Fee to support the Health Center facility (Map, Building #29).
-The CSU Stanislaus Health Center facility is equipped with eight up-to-date examination rooms, a pharmacy, a clinical laboratory, a medical library, a minor surgery room, and two infirmary (short stay) rooms.
+The Stanislaus State Health Center facility is equipped with eight up-to-date examination rooms, a pharmacy, a clinical laboratory, a medical library, a minor surgery room, and two infirmaries (short stay) rooms.

 University Union Fee